Azure/reliable-web-app-pattern-java/prod-deployment.md

     >
     > Now that the tunnel is open, change back to use the original terminal session to deploy the code.

+1. Retrieve the generated username and password for your jump box:

+    - Locate the Hub resource group in the Azure Portal.
+    - Open the Azure Key Vault from the list of resources.
+    - Select **Secrets** from the menu sidebar.
+    - Select **Jumpbox--AdministratorPassword**.
+    - Select the currently enabled version.
+    - Press **Show Secret Value**.
+    - Note the secret value for later use.
+    - Repeat the proecess for the **Jumpbox--AdministratorUsername** secret.

-1. From the first terminal, use the following SCP command to upload the code to the jump box (use the JUMPBOX_PASSWORD you created to authenticate the SCP command):
+1. From the first terminal, use the following SCP command to upload the code to the jump box.
+Replace `azureuser` with the username you retrieved from the Key Vault:

     ```shell
     scp -P 50022 -r src/contoso-fiber/target/*.jar azureuser@localhost:/home/azureuser
     ```

 1. Run the following command to start a shell session on the jump box:

     ```shell
     ssh -p 50022 azureuser@localhost